One of the joys of the holiday is settling down

 Here is American Literature’s beautiful collection of Christmas Stories, and

 (I can’t resist!)
 Linus’s version of the first Christmas.

 Wishing you many peaceful, happy hours of reading, and

 A HAPPY NEW YEAR 2020!

-- Posted in: Book Responses ♦ Discoveries ♦ Inspiration
+- Posted in: Discoveries ♦ Getting the Word Out ♦ Inspiration

 - Tagged: A Christmas Inspiration, A Classic Christmas, A Gift from the Heart, antique books, Birth of Jesus, Christmas books, Christmas Day in the Morning, Christmas literature, Christmas short stories, classic Christmas stories, classic novels, Edward Wagenknecht, J.R.R.
 Tolkien, Lucy Maud Montgomery, My Christmas Miracle, Norman Vincent Peale, Pearl S. Buck, Taylor Caldwell, The Father Christmas Letters, The Fireside Book of Christmas Stories, The Man at the Gate of the World, vintage books, W.E.
 Cule